Conrad Thibault: Later years

 In his later years, Thibault taught voice in New York at the Manhattan School of Music and in Florida at Palm Beach Atlantic College.

 Personal life

 Thibault's first wife was Madeleine Gagne, whom he met when they both acted in an amateur production in Northampton, Massachusetts.
 They married when he was 20, and she died seven years later.
 He married Eleanor Kendall in 1935.
 The couple divorced in 1939.
 In 1942, he married Mary Clare West, a marriage which also ended in divorce in 1950.
 His fourth wife, Dee Thibault, died in 1986.

 Death

-In 1987, Thibault died at St. John's Hospital in Far Rockaway, Queens, New York at the age of 83.
+A resident of Far Rockaway, Queens, Thibault died at St. John's Episcopal Hospital in Far Rockaway at the age of 83.
 He was survived by a son, William.